 - Co-invest with the four partners, who have invested in excess of £700k of their own money into the EIS fund to date

 - Aims to be fully invested within 18 months – not guaranteed

-- Target return of £10 per £1 invested – not guaranteed
+- Target return of £10 per £1 invested – high risk and not guaranteed

 - Simple charging structure